Self-supervised Learning for Clustering of Wireless Spectrum Activity

 But, this is a result of having small variance ratio contained in the 20 dimensions of the PCA transformed space of the raw images (baseline PCA approach), and to note again, using bigger amount of components resulted to even worse results in Section~\ref{sec:FeaturesEval}.
 On the other hand, the IC image distances are one order of magnitude worse compared to the SSL models, which confirms the performance seen in Section~\ref{sec:ClusteringEval}.
-SSL-VGG-20 has slightly better \textit{overall mean IC distance} than SSL-RN-20, which corresponds to better distinguishing of the features according to Figure~\ref{fig:Hopkins}.
-However, for the \textit{overall mean IC image distances}, SSL-RN-20 shows better performance with 0.00044 versus 0.00055 of SSL-VGG-20.
-This means that although the encoded features are better grouped by the SSL-VGG-20, the differences between the clustered spectrograms are actually bigger than the ones from the SSL-RN-20, thus showing that the later has slight advantage in groping wireless transmissions with similar shapes.